N-M-Luna/recipe-box/README.md

 ## Timeline

-By May 30, I would like to have finished the /login routes and the corresponding .
+By May 30, I would like to have finished the /login routes and its corresponding models and dao methods.

-By June 6, I would like to have finished the /recipes routes.
+By June 6, I would like to have finished the /recipes routes and its corresponding models and dao methods.

-By June 13, I would like to have finished the /menu routes.
+By June 13, I would like to have finished the /menu routes and its corresponding dao methods.

 By June 18, I would like to have finished debugging all my inevitable bugs.
 If I'm done before then, I would like to use aggregation or lookups in the /recipes/search route; so the app can have filters for the recipes.